JuliaManifolds/Manopt.jl/docs/src/solvers/index.md

 While the subgradient might be set-valued, the function should provide one of the subgradients.

 * The [Subgradient Method](subgradient.md) takes the negative subgradient as a step direction and can be combined with a step size.
-* The [Convex Bundle Method](convex_bundle_method.md) uses a former collection of subgradients at the previous iterates and iterate candidates to solve a local approximation to `f` in every iteration.
+* The [Convex Bundle Method](convex_bundle_method.md) (CBM) uses a former collection of sub gradients at the previous iterates and iterate candidates to solve a local approximation to `f` in every iteration by solving a quadratic problem in the tangent space.
+* The [Proximal Bundle Method](proximal_bundle_method.md) works similar to CBM, but solves a proximal map-based problem in every iteration.

 ## Second Order